inkOfPixel/inkofpixel.com/_site/posts/magento-vs-shopify.md

-      Otherwise the risk is that you will end up wasting most of your time dealing with problems not directly related to your business, like managing servers, and there is a good chance your store is going to quickly accumulate technical debt over time, leading to a situation where your business is constantly lagging behind competition.
+      Otherwise the risk is that you will end up wasting most of your time dealing with problems not directly related to your business, like managing servers, and there is a good chance your store is going to accumulate technical debt over time, leading to a situation where your business is constantly lagging behind competition.